 Memories and condolences may be shared with the family on Denny’s memorial webpage at www.farnsworthmortuary.com.

-To send flowers to Dennis "Denny" Wayne Boer's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dennis "Denny" Wayne Boer, please visit our floral store.